RealFill: Reference-Driven Generation for Authentic Image Completion: Related Work

-\textbf{Reference Based Image Inpainting}.
-Existing work for reference-based inpainting~\cite{zhou2021transfill, zhao2023geofill} or outpainting~\cite{shan2014photo} usually make use of carefully tuned pipelines containing many individual components like depth and pose estimation, image warping, and harmonization.
+\textbf{Reference-Based Image Inpainting}.
+Existing works for reference-based inpainting~\cite{zhou2021transfill, zhao2023geofill} or outpainting~\cite{shan2014photo} usually make use of carefully tuned pipelines containing many individual components like depth and pose estimation, image warping, and harmonization.
 Each of these modules usually tackles a moderately challenging problem itself and the resulting prediction error can, and often does, propagate and accumulate through the pipeline.
 This can lead to catastrophic failure especially in challenging cases with complex scene geometry, changes in appearance, or scene deformation.
-Paint-by-Example~\cite{yang2023paint} propose to fine-tune a latent diffusion model~\cite{rombach2022high} such that the generation is conditioned on both a reference and target image.
-However, the image conditioning is based on a CLIP embedding~\cite{radford2021learning} of a single reference image, and is therefore only able to capture high-level semantic information of the reference object.
+Paint-by-Example~\cite{yang2023paint} proposes a novel latent diffusion model~\cite{rombach2022high} whose generation is conditioned on both a reference and target image.
+However, the conditioning is based on CLIP embedding~\cite{radford2021learning} of a single reference image, therefore is only able to capture high-level semantics of the reference object.
 In contrast, our method is the first to demonstrate multiple reference image-driven inpainting and outpainting that is both visually compelling and faithful to the original scene, even in cases where there are large appearance changes between reference and target images.